Creating Simple Hover Fade jQuery Plugin

-In this tutorial we will look at very basic of creating a jQuery Plugin, and we will step by step learn to create a plugin named hoverfade.
-This plugin will do just one task, fade-in and fade-out when the mouse pointer enters and leaves the elements, useful if you want to replace standard css link hover effect, and the best thing about the jQuery plugin is; it can be applied to any element we want.
+In this tutorial we will look at very basics of jQuery Plugin creation, we will step by step create a plugin named hoverfade.
+This plugin will have just one task to accomplish, fade-in and fade-out the element when the mouse pointer enters and leaves its area.
+Plugin works pretty much like CSS hover effect and it also looks cool.

 Loading the Library

 Inside Plugin File “hoverfade.jquery.js”

 If you open the plugin file and take a look inside, you’ll see that I have added “hoverfade” function to $.fn, it makes our plugin act like any other jQuery object method, we can now simply load our plugin file and call this function in the HTML page.
 But wait, plugin is not complete yet, we still need to program it to do the task we want.

 In next line, $(this) represents a HTML element, Once we select the element with $ function, we will have all the jQuery methods we need, we can call methods like .click() .hide() etc.

 In our case we want to set initial opacity of the element to 30%, so we just use .fadeTo() method to fade the element.
 Next I’ve created two functions OnEnter() and OnLeave(), which I’ve called these functions within mouseenter() and mouseleave() jQuery method.

 Writing jQuery Plugin